osygroup/ansible-config-mgt/README.md

-# Project 4: Bastion & Ansible Configuration Management
+# Project 4: Bastion Host & Ansible Configuration Management

 A Bastion host/server is an intermediary server through which access to internal network can be achieved.
 A bastion host is a server whose